Trade Planner Calculator

 What is a good risk-to-reward ratio?

 Several traders aim for at least 1:2.
-A favourable ratio depends on your win rate, strategy, execution quality, and trading costs.
+A favorable ratio depends on your win rate, strategy, execution quality, and trading costs.
 The calculator will give you the break-even win rate to help you judge the setup.

 Does the tool guarantee profit?